Guide to cosmetic surgery

 What is cosmetic surgery?

-Cosmetic surgery is undertaken to change the appearance of an otherwise healthy part of a body.
-The surgery is done because a person believes it will improve their appearance, not for a medical reason.
+Cosmetic surgery is done to re-shape or change an otherwise healthy part of the body because a person believes it will improve their appearance, not for a medical reason.

 Reconstructive surgery differs from cosmetic surgery in that it is designed to restore the appearance or function of a part of the body, such as after an accident or trauma, cancer, birth defect or disease.

 Who can perform cosmetic surgery?

 Cosmetic surgery can be carried out by plastic surgeons or by cosmetic surgeons.